izuzanak/uclang/uclang/doc/intro.md

 All objects, as long as they implement method `compare#1` are comparable.
 Uclang containers `Set`, `Tree` and `Dict` uses red-black trees as their base implementation structures.
-These two properties imply, that object of any type can be used for example as key of dictionary.
+These two properties imply, that object of any type can be used for example as a key of the dictionary.

 **Example:**